cameronholt16/recreational-code/README.md

 # recreational-code
-Code I've written for its own sake
+Code I've written for its own sake.
+This was all done pre-LLMs.

 In decreasing order of time investment.